The \'etale local structure of algebraic stacks: Approximation and deformation of linearly fundamental stacks

 \subsection{Deformation of the resolution property}

 The first result of this section is the following remarkable proposition.
-It is a simple consequence of some results proved several sections ago. \begin{proposition}[Deformation of the resolution property] Assume \Cref{Setup:deformations}\itemref{SetupI:deformations:complete} or \itemref{SetupI:deformations:exc}.
-Then $\cX$ has the resolution property; in particular, $\cX$ is linearly fundamental. \end{proposition} \begin{proof} Case \itemref{SetupI:deformations:complete} is part of the coherent completeness result (\Cref{T:complete}).
+It is a simple consequence of some results proved several sections ago. \begin{proposition}[Deformation of the resolution property] Let $(\cX,\cX_0)$ be as in \Cref{Setup:deformations} \itemref{SetupI:deformations:complete}, \itemref{SetupI:deformations:exc} or \itemref{SetupI:deformations:fcpcn-2}.
+Then $\cX$ has the resolution property; in particular, $\cX$ is linearly fundamental and \itemref{SetupI:deformations:fcpcn-2} implies \itemref{SetupI:deformations:fcpcn}. \end{proposition} \begin{proof} Case \itemref{SetupI:deformations:complete} is part of the coherent completeness result (\Cref{T:complete}).
 For \itemref{SetupI:deformations:exc}, let $\widehat{X}$ denote the completion of $X$ along $X_0$ and $\widehat{\cX}=\cX\times_X \widehat{X}$.
 By the complete case, $\widehat{\cX}$ has the resolution property.
 Equivalently, there is a quasi-affine morphism $\widehat{\cX}\to B\GL_n$ for some $n$.
-The functor parametrizing quasi-affine morphisms to $B\GL_n$ is locally of finite presentation~\cite[Thm.~C]{rydh-2009} so by Artin approximation (\Cref{T:artin-approximation}), there exists a quasi-affine morphism $\cX\to B\GL_n$. \end{proof}
+The functor parametrizing quasi-affine morphisms to $B\GL_n$ is locally of finite presentation~\cite[Thm.~C]{rydh-2009} so by Artin approximation (\Cref{T:artin-approximation}), there exists a quasi-affine morphism $\cX\to B\GL_n$.
+In particular, $\cX$ has the resolution property.